Advice from the Maternity Clinic - common questions answered

 It has been eight weeks since you gave birth to your bundle of joy.
 The haze caused by lack of sleep and hormone changes is slowly lifting.
 Your body is healing from the trauma of delivering what felt like a watermelon sprinkled with cayenne pepper.
 You see glimpses of your body’s pre-pregnancy shape when you glance in the mirror.
 You have considered exercise and maybe even intimacy, but what is this?
 A new, unexpected ache in your shoulder, a hint of the same in one hip, and a strange discomfort in your wrist - why?

-Pregnancy Care - Understanding the roles of obstetricians, family doctors and midwives
+Prenatal Care Providers - Understanding the roles of obstetricians, family doctors and midwives

 So you are expecting a new addition to your family... congratulations!
 One of the first decisions you must make is whom you will ask to care for you during your pregnancy.
 Everyone involved wants both mother and child to be healthy.
 A satisfying pregnancy and birthing experience are also mutual goals.
 Several health professionals can help you during pregnancy and birth.
 It is up to you to choose someone whose attitude and approach suit you.